 - Similarly, if the price chart rises rapidly and crosses the SMA line from the bottom to top.
 This signal is about to prepare for an increase.
 You should be ready to buy it.
 But don’t forget to set a STOP LOSS.
 Risk of losses can occur no matter what signal you catch.

 Use two SMA, one short and one long

 You can use two indicators, ie SMA-50 and SMA-200.
 Particularly, the SMA-200 indicator line will not change much because it is a stable long term average price.
 By this way you will get signals Buy/Sell when:

-- SMA-50 moves quickly down then cut SMA-200 like a waterfall.
+- SMA-50 moves quickly down then cuts SMA-200 like a waterfall.
 This is similar to the price chart cross over SMA.
-This signal is telling you should sell to take profits.
+This signal is telling you to sell to take profits.

 - Similarly, when the SMA-50 moves quickly upwards and cuts through the SMA-200 line from the bottom.
 The price is showing signs of a strong increase, and this is the time to buy.

 These are the two most obvious signals, do not enter the buy/sell order when the SMA-50 only moves to one side of the SMA-200, whether it rises or falls sharply.
 We have to use the method described below to increase accuracy.

 Combine two SMA indicators with the price factor

 The signal will become stronger if you add the price factor to the formula using the two SMA indicators mentioned above.
 This means the following: